NativeInstruments/gocept.amqprun/README.rst

 gocept.amqprun
 ==============

-gocept.amqprun helps you writing and running AMQP consumers, and sending AMQP messages.
-It currently only supports AMQP 0-8 and integrates with the Zope Tool Kit (ZTK) so you can use adapters, utilities and all the buzz.
+``gocept.amqprun`` helps you writing and running AMQP consumers, and sending AMQP messages.
+It currently only supports AMQP 0-9-1 and integrates with the Zope Tool Kit (ZTK) so you can use adapters, utilities and all the buzz.

 .. contents:: :depth: 1